scikit-shapes/scikit-shapes/README.md

 ```
 ## From source (for developers)

-To install scikit-shapes as well as developpers dependencies, first clone the repository.
+To install scikit-shapes as well as developer dependencies, first clone the repository.
 Then on a terminal, navigate to the scikit-shapes directory and run :
 ```bash
 pip install -e .[dev]
 ```